asawaric/Newbie/Python_Intro/Teaser/Python_Teaser_on_Probability_and_Statistics.md

 3. What is the biggest number of dice for which you can get the average value of sums of *n* throws?
 Note the time taken by computer to generate the average value of sums of throw of the biggest number of dice.

-4. Can you explain why it took longer time by computer in generating the average value of a throw for greater than 8 dice?
+4. Can you explain why time taken by computer is longer in generating the average value of sum of outcomes for throw of greater than 8 dice?

 ### Exercise 4: Using the Monte Carlo method.